 They all deal with people, and utilizes his high Empathetic Intelligence, Trustful Sincerity, and Optimism Attributes.

-Many times are top skills are a build up and utilization of our attributes, just like attributes such as running fast and jumping high likely will lead to high skills in various sports.
+Very often our top skills are a build-up and utilization of our attributes, just like attributes such as running fast and jumping high likely will lead to high skills in various sports.

 Yu-kai also felt that at that time he had fairly strong innovation abilities, based on his years of startup experience powered by his Associative Thinking Attribute.
 Growing up in South Africa, Taiwan, and the US also gave him high proficiency in being bilingual in Chinese and English.